 In this way a manufacturing system can be modeled as a network of concurrent processes through which jobs and other types of information flows.
 The presented model is rather simple, but clearly many more ingredients can be added.
-For example, to include an operator for the processing of the machine we can modify the process M into
+For example, an operator might be required during processing of a machine.
+To include this, we can modify the proces M into